Measuring Information Transfer in Neural Networks: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a practical measure that correlates with the information content in a neural network model, which we termed \textit{Information Transfer}. \item We demonstrate the ability of \textit{Information Transfer} to measure the information gained in a neural network model after training.
-We can also use it to measure the information content of a task or a dataset. \item We perform analysis of transfer learning and continual learning from an informational perspective using \textit{Information Transfer}, which brings new insight into the nature of transfer learning and continual learning. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a practical measure that approximates the amount of generalizable information in a neural network model, which we term \textit{Information Transfer}.
+We improved over existing methods by specifically estimating the \textit{generalizable} information in a model, which is usually the central concern in learning. \item Empirically, we demonstrate the ability of \textit{Information Transfer} to measure the information gained in a neural network model during training.
+We can also use it to measure the information content of a task or a dataset.
+This allow us to analyze the information structure of a dataset and the dynamics of learning. \item We perform analysis of transfer learning and continual learning from an informational perspective using \textit{Information Transfer}, which brings new insight into the nature of transfer learning and continual learning, such as how information is transferred and forgotten. \end{itemize}